7 Myths About HIAB Training in 2021

-Well we thought we’d bust a few of the more common misconceptions that surround HIAB training to see if we can help you decide whether, or not, you should do yours.
+Well we thought we’d bust a few of the more common HIAB training rumors to see if we can help you decide whether, or not, you should do yours.

 Let’s start at the beginning.
 HIAB is actually a brand name that refer to the Finnish company, Hydrauliska Industri AB, who enjoy a reputation much like hoover do in the vacuum industry.
 The generic term for the equipment is actually a “lorry mounted crane”, “lorry mounted loader” or “hydraulic lorry loader”.

 |Myth 2: All lorry loaders are the same